 1016 Santa Barbara

-With over 27 years of experience, our supportive services partner, Good Samaritan, has an exceptional reputation for providing trauma informed care and tailored services to help address the root causes of homelessness through their experience and partnerships with other organizations.
+With over 27 years of experience, our supportive services partner, Good Samaritan, has an exceptional reputation for providing trauma-informed care and tailored services to help address the root causes of homelessness through their experience and partnerships with other organizations.
 Their robust services for the residents include meals, case management, and health support.
-As of December 2022, of the 44 people served and housed thus far, 73% are now document ready for long-term housing, 11 people have found jobs, and 3 have moved to permanent housing.
+As of May 2023, of the 34 people who moved into DignityMoves Santa Barbara in Q3 2022, 8 people have gotten jobs, 12 people have transitioned to stable housing, 29 people connected to health care, 28 connected to mental health services, and 85% are document ready for the next step in their lives.

 The property, located next door to Morgan Stanley, is owned by the county and a low-incoming housing development is planned there in a few years.
 With such a central and visible location we decided on a new critical innovation to our model; the people living and sleeping in the immediate area were prioritized for housing, resulting in a dramatic positive improvement on the streets in the surrounding neighborhood.
 Locals are astonished by the dramatic decrease in homelessness in the neighborhood they noticed almost immediately.
 For many years there have always been about a dozen people sleeping on the steps outside of the nearby Santa Barbara Museum of Art—yet no one is there today.